culvertsoft/mgen/README.md

 Currently we haven't had time to produce any dedicated sample projects.
 But two projects that might of interest are:
  * [The data model used by our tests](https://github.com/culvertsoft/mgen/tree/master/mgen-compiler/src/test/resources)
  * [The data model of the MGen Visual Designer](https://github.com/culvertsoft/mgen/tree/master/mgen-visualdesigner/model)

+## Installation

+The MGen build time tools (MGen Compiler and MGen Visual Designer) require Java to be installed on your computer, such as OpenJRE/OpenJDK or the Oracle JRE.
+At this point in development we require a java 7 JRE to be installed, but we plan to lower this requirement to java 5 or 6.

+At this early stage installation is manual (there is currently no installer available).

+### Installing the compiler

+The MGen Compiler is just an executable java JAR file.
+Check the downloads section and download a release of the version you want.
+You could for example try out [the latest build compiler](http://snapshot.culvertsoft.se/mgen-SNAPSHOT/mgen-compiler/mgen-compiler-assembly-SNAPSHOT.jar).

+There is no installation required.
+Just put it where you like and follow the instructions in the sections above on how to use it.
+Rename it as you see fit.

+See [Generating source code](#generating-source-code) for how to use it.

+### Installing the Java runtime libraries

+### Installing the C++ runtime libraries

+### Installing the JavaScript runtime libraries

+### Installing the Visual Designer

 ## Under the Hood